Squizzor/SquizzorLipSync/README.md

 ## How to use

 ### Basic Setup
-Copy the SquizzorLipSync folder to your server resources folder and add SquizzorLipSync to the resources section in your server.cfg.
+Create a folder with a name of your choice (e.g. TsLipSync) in your servers resources folder.
+Then copy all the compiled output into it and add the folder name to the resources section in your server.cfg.

 Since this is a C# resource, you'll have to make sure that you have all the necessary modules in your server root and modules folder (you can get them on the alt:V download page, when you check the "C# module" box).